shakfu/faustlab/README.md

 # faustlab

-A clean code attempt to wrap the Faust *interpreter* for use by python via the following wrapping frameworks
+A exploratory project to wrap the Faust *interpreter* for use by python via the following wrapping frameworks

+- [ ] cyfaust: 	cython 		(faust c++ interface)
-- [x] cython
+- [ ] cfaustt: 	cython 		(faust c interface)
-- [x] pybind11
+- [x] pyfaust: 	pybind11 	(faust c++ interface)
-- [x] nanobind
+- [ ] nanobind: nanobind 	(faust c++ interface)

+The tick in the box means that wrapper has passed a minimal functional test to produce audio given a faust dsp file.

 ## Usage